Skip to content

 What this doesn't change

-**Schedule FA disclosure is still required.** Even under ₹20 lakh, the legal requirement to disclose foreign assets in Schedule FA of the ITR stands.
+** disclosure is still required.** Even under ₹20 lakh, the legal requirement to disclose foreign assets in Schedule FA of the stands.
 The change is to penalty triggering, not to disclosure obligation.
 Disclose everything, even small accounts.
 The cost of disclosure is zero.
 The cost of getting caught not disclosing is enormous.

 **Criminal prosecution provisions are untouched.** For large or wilful cases, prosecution under Section 50-51 of the Act remains available to the department.